-The UK is investigating options to give its new fleet of General Atomics Protector uncrewed air systems (UAS) sea legs, with a vision to operate the platform from the country’s two aircraft carriers.
+The UK is investigating options to give its new fleet of General Atomics Protector uncrewed aircraft systems (UAS) sea legs, with a vision to operate the platform from the country’s two aircraft carriers.

 Inspired by the successful landing and takeoff of General Atomics’ Mojave short-takeoff-and-landing demonstrator using an MQ-1C Gray Eagle UAS with a modified, high-lift wing onto HMS Prince of Wales in November 2023, General Atomics is self-funding the development of a similar high-lift wing for the MQ-9B SkyGuardian, the platform on which the Protector is based.

-Development of the so-called Sea Protector capability is expected to take two to three years—and, if successful, the UK Royal Air Force (RAF) could then purchase the wing kits to enable carrier operations.
+Development of the so-called Sea Protector capability is expected to take two to three years.
+The UK Royal Air Force (RAF) could then purchase the wing kits to enable carrier operations.

 “This is a capability I would like to have in service in 2028,” Air Commodore Alex Hicks, the RAF’s head of capability delivery for intelligence, surveillance and reconnaissance (ISR) aircraft, told Aviation Week on the eve of Farnborough Airshow.
 The project is not yet funded and would be subject to the Strategic Defense Review, he noted.